 Section 2C:35-10 – Possession, Use or Being Under The Influence, or Failure To Make Lawful Disposition

 *This page is intended for reference only for The New Jersey Criminal Codes of Justice.
 It is intended for educational purposes and the content cites lawserver.com for the N.J.S.A Criminal Codes.
 Do not rely on this page for accuracy as things can change.
 Not every regulation is listed and this information is not at all the opinion of The Law Office of Edward V. Murachanian.
-If you want to know more contact my firm via email, contact form or phone.
+If you want to know more about New Jersey Statutes 2C:35-10 Possession, contact my firm via email, contact form or phone.

 a.
 It is unlawful for any person, knowingly or purposely, to obtain, or to possess, actually or constructively, a controlled dangerous substance or controlled substance analog, unless the substance was obtained directly, or pursuant to a valid prescription or order form from a practitioner, while acting in the course of his professional practice, or except as otherwise authorized by P.L.1970, c.226 (C.24:21-1 et seq.).
 Any person who violates this section with respect to:

 (1) A controlled dangerous substance, or its analog, classified in Schedule I, II, III or IV other than those specifically covered in this section, is guilty of a crime of the third degree except that, notwithstanding the provisions of subsection b. of N.J.S.2C:43-3, a fine of up to $35,000.00 may be imposed;

 (2) Any controlled dangerous substance, or its analog, classified in Schedule V, is guilty of a crime of the fourth degree except that, notwithstanding the provisions of subsection b. of N.J.S.2C:43-3, a fine of up to $15,000.00 may be imposed;